Remote Control Tester: Three Key DIY Projects You Should Know

 • BC 557

 The circuit design of this setup is self-explanatory.
-First, your photodiode starts conducting when you press the remote control handset button and direct it towards the circuit’s photodiode.
+First, your photodiode starts conducting when you press the remote control handset button and direct it toward the circuit’s photodiode.
 Consequently, the photodiode will permit a few mV to pass.

 Then, the millivolts or minute electrical signals in the form of millivolts will move to the base of the BC547 (NPN).
 As a result, the BC547 will respond to the calls and start conducting.
 But at this stage, the BC547’s amplification will be too low.